loupeteam/Loupe-UX-Server/README.md

 ```

 4. Generate `cmakebuild` files for desired generator.
 The `-G` flag specifies which generator to use. `-S` specifies where the top level CMakeLists.txt file is located (should be in current directory). `-B` specifed where to put the generator files, and `-A` specifies the architecture of the output (32-bit is necessary here for compatibility with the ADS binaries).
+NOTE: This could take a few minutes to complete.
 ```CMD
 cmake -G "Visual Studio 16 2019" -S . -B ./cmakebuild -A win32
 ```